 For bedtime, try Mustela’s Stelatopia Skin Soothing Pajamas to relieve skin discomfort.
 These pajamas will also reduce your little one’s desire to pick at their acne.
-You’ll be relieved knowing that your little one is clothed in material that’s hypoallergenic, free of parabens and phenoxyethanol, and made with 100 percent natural ingredients.
+You’ll be relieved knowing that your little one is clothed in material that’s hypoallergenic and free of parabens and phenoxyethanol.

 10) Don’t Let Your Baby Scratch Or Pick